upyun/lua-resty-checkups/README.md

 * Dynamic upstream update
 * Balance by weighted round-robin or hash
 * Sync with Nginx C upstream
-* Try clusters by level or by key
+* Try clusters by levels or by keys